simple-warfare/bevy_northstar/README.md

 * Gizmo debug view for Bevy

 ## TODO:
-* Fix bugs found in some instances with bad edges
 * Add dynamic "colliders" to factor into path finding, there's currently no avoidance for other npcs etc
 * Add better integration with Bevy, event/time triggers and systems for dynamic refining paths will allow for greater performance
 * Add functions for modifying/rebuilding tiles after they've been built